Timeline: Egypt since January protests

 December 7 - The Muslim Brotherhood's Freedom and Justice Party (FJP) wins 34 individual seats of the 45 it contested in the first run-off vote of the election.

+December 28 - Mubarak arrives in court on a hospital trolley as his trial resumes after a two month recess.

+December 30 - Egypt's police raid U.S.-backed pro-democracy groups, drawing criticism from Washington which hints it could review its $1.3 billion of military aid to Egypt.

-December 14-15 - Polls open in the second round of elections for the lower house, starting in nine other provinces.
+January 3-4, 2012 - Polls open in the third and final round of elections for the lower house with the Muslim Brotherhood expected to maintain its lead.

--- The Muslim Brotherhood's FJP later say they have received about 40 percent of votes cast for party lists in the second round of voting.
-The strict Salafi al-Nour Party said its list received about 35 percent.

-December 16 - At least three killed and more than 250 wounded in Cairo as troops fight demonstrators in worst violence since Egypt began the election process.
+January 14 - Former International Atomic Energy Agency chief Mohamed ElBaradei pulls out of the race to become president, saying "the previous regime" is still running the country.

+January 15 - Egypt says it will open nominations on April 15 for the first presidential election since Mubarak was ousted.